rmarscher/react-docs/source/server-side-rendering.md

 </script>
 ```

-> We'll see below how you can generate both the HTML and the Apollo store's state using Node and `react-apollo`'s server rendering functions.
-However if you are rendering HTML via some other means, it might make sense to generate the state in some other way.

 You can then rehydrate the client using the initial state passed from the server:
 ```js
 const client = new ApolloClient({